DanWehr/recompyle/README.md

     return int(result)  # Calling the 'int' builtin
 ```

 Recompyle's call wrapping will apply to anything identified as an `ast.Call` when evaluating source code.
-This could include calling a class, a function, or an object that implements `__call__`.

 ## Using the `rewrite_wrap_calls` decorator

-This decorator is used to pass all callables and their parameters through a given function.
+This decorator is used to pass all callables and their parameters through a given wrapper function.
 You can think of the wrapper as being similar to a decorator, where you need to pass arguments to the wrapped function, and return its return value, so that the decorator does not interfere with the original use of the wrapped function.

-Unlike a typical decorator, `rewrite_wrap_calls` does not actually wrap the decorated function, instead it wraps each call in the source code of that function.
-Similar to a decorator the function used to wrap calls must execute the call with its intended arguments, and return its return value, so that the modified function still runs as it originally written.
+Unlike a typical decorator, `rewrite_wrap_calls` does not actually wrap the decorated function.
+Instead it wraps each call in the source code of that function.

 ```python
 from recompyle import rewrite_wrap_calls